 - 14.1.
-An elected Member is entitled by virtue of his or her office to have access to all documents in the Council's possession where it contains information which he/she has a need to know, and where the need to know is not outweighed by any other legal duties which would normally require the document not to be provided to the Member, such as Data Protection law and confidentiality duties.
+An elected Member is entitled by virtue of their office to have access to all documents in the Council's possession where it contains information which they have a need to know, and where the need to know is not outweighed by any other legal duties which would normally require the document not to be provided to the Member, such as Data Protection law and confidentiality duties.
 All members will have any additional rights to access information provided by section 100F of the Local Government Act 1972 and the Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012. - 14.2.
-All information obtained from an inspection and any copy document received shall be treated as confidential to the Member and shall be for his or her use as a Member of the Council only.
+All information obtained from an inspection and any copy document received shall be treated as confidential to the Member and shall be for their use as a Member of the Council only.